 GO Hawai’i: A Three Prong Approach to Understanding Hawaiian Culture

-Students spend two weeks experiencing the unique and distinctive culture and history of three islands in Hawaii.
-By attending many cultural programs, students will gain a greater understanding of Hawaiian way of life, both past and present.
+Students spend two weeks experiencing the unique and distinctive culture and history of three islands in Hawai’i.
+By attending cultural programs, visiting important locations and learning about traditional practices, students will gain a greater understanding of Hawaiian way of life, both past and present.

 Prerequisite: Readings and research as assigned by the program director.

 Academic credit: Two semester hours; this program and accompanying course satisfy the GO requirement.